chokevin8/chokevin8.github.io/_posts/2023-03-20-stable-diffusion.md

 through the data space.
 Therefore, a discriminative model just has to model the posterior $$ p(y|x) $$ for label y and data sample x.
 It doesn't need to model the probability distribution of the entire data space to do this.
-For example, if you are familiar with SVMs, which is a type of a discriminative classifier/model, we know that the model's objective is to find the support vectors that maximize the distance between the support vectors and the decision boundary, which is called a margin.
+For example, if you are familiar with SVMs, which is a type of a discriminative classifier/model, we know that the model's objective is to find the support vectors that maximize the distance between the support vectors and the decision boundary, which is the margin.
 Most of the time, the support vectors are very few data points that lie near the decision boundary (hyperplane)– the majority of the other data samples simply don't matter.

 On the other hand, a generative model aims to model the probability distribution $$ p(x,y) $$ of the entire data space.